encse/adventofcode/2024/Day05/README.md

 Read the [full puzzle](https://adventofcode.com/2024/day/5).

-The constraints in both my input and the provided sample input define a total ordering of the pages, which I leveraged in my solution.
+The constraints in both my input and the provided sample input define a total ordering (*) of the pages, which I leveraged in my solution.
 I implemented a custom parser that returns the list of updates to be printed and a page comparison function.
 That's all we need.
 In `Part1`, we check which updates are in the correct order, while in `Part2`, we handle the remaining updates by applying .NET's built-in `OrderBy` function with our custom comparer.

+* others say that the ordering is not total, in fact there are loops in it.
+But it was not an issue for the update lines we need to sort.
+So the thing below works only because of the Elf magic of X-mas.